storybookjs/ember/docs/writing-tests/test-runner.md

 ### Test hook API (experimental)

-The test runner renders a story and executes its [play function](writing-stories/play-function.md) if one exists.
+The test-runner renders a story and executes its [play function](writing-stories/play-function.md) if one exists.
 However, certain behaviors are impossible to achieve via the play function, which executes in the browser.
-For example, if you want the test runner to take visual snapshots for you, this is possible via Playwright/Jest but must be executed in Node.
+For example, if you want the test-runner to take visual snapshots for you, this is possible via Playwright/Jest but must be executed in Node.

-The test runner exports test hooks that can be overridden globally to enable use cases like visual or DOM snapshots.
+The test-runner exports test hooks that can be overridden globally to enable use cases like visual or DOM snapshots.
 These hooks give you access to the test lifecycle before and after the story is rendered.
 Listed below are the available hooks and an overview of how to use them.

 | Hook         | Description                                                                   |